swaroopvarma2359/clairvoyance-swaroop/memory-bank/activeContext.md

 - **`MCPClient` Relocated and Refactored:** The `MCPClient` service was moved to a more appropriate location at `app/agents/voice/automatic/services/mcp/automatic_client.py`.
 Its associated Pydantic models were also moved to `app/agents/voice/automatic/types/models.py` to improve code organization.

 - **Robust `StreamableHTTPTransport`:** The transport layer was significantly refactored for robustness.
 It now uses the relocated Pydantic models to validate all incoming responses against the official MCP specification.
-This prevents crashes from malformed data.
-The streaming logic now processes data line-by-line and handles various network and HTTP errors gracefully.
-The Pydantic models were specifically updated to handle cases where a tool call returns a plain text error message instead of a JSON object, preventing validation crashes.
+The streaming logic now correctly handles HTTP errors by reading the response body before raising an exception, preventing crashes from race conditions on closed streams.
+The client timeout has also been made configurable via the `MCP_CLIENT_TIMEOUT` environment variable, defaulting to 30 seconds.

 - **Dynamic Tool Registration:** The voice agent, when `AUTOMATIC_MCP_TOOL_SERVER_USAGE` is true, now uses the `MCPClient` to:
     1. Fetch the list of available tools from the remote server at startup.